jackwilliambell/SquidSpace.js/docs/packfile-specification.md

 ### Binary Strings ($#)

-Pack Files support 'Binary Strings' in Base64 format.
+Module Files support 'Binary Strings' in Base64 format.
 Any JSON string value starting with the characters '$#' is a Binary String and the entire contents of the string after those characters must be Base64 data.
 SquidSpace itself does not translate Binary Strings from Base64, instead it expects the code it passes it to to know the data is in Base64 form and to handle it correctly.
-How binary strings are interprested converted is dependent on the Pack File Processor.
+How binary strings are interprested converted is dependent on the Module File Processor.

 WARNING: Binary Strings can result in runtime failures if they are not valid Base64 or if the data they contain is not the data or data type that was expected.
 Use them carefully and keep these facts in mind.